 Saltwater Crocodile

 It is the largest reptile in the world, with a known maximum weight of over 1000 kg, and has the strongest bite of any species.
-This endangered species mostly consumes small reptiles, turtles, fish, wading birds, wild pigs, and livestock including cattle and horses.
+Sadly this is one of the beautiful Australian animals that are endangered.
+This endangered species mostly consume small reptiles, turtles, fish, wading birds, wild pigs, and livestock including cattle and horses.

 Did you know?
 A crocodile cannot sweat, so instead, it relies on the process of thermoregulation to control its body temperature.
 To avoid overheating, it will either go into the water or lie still with jaws agape, allowing cool air to circulate over the skin in its mouth.
 That’s why you often see them happily basking in the sun with their mouths wide open.
 This process is crucial for many bodily functions including digestion and movement.